 - Avoid overfilling the tray with small pieces.
 It makes the decor look too bitsy and cluttered.

 Are you getting ready to sell your home and in need of more tips for a faster, easier, more profitable sale?
-Contact Three Bears Home Staging to set up a consultation!
+Take a look at how we’re helping home sellers across the country!